Lombiq/NodeJs-Extensions/Readme.md

 ## Pre-requisites

 You must have [Node.js](https://nodejs.org/) installed for the build to succeed.
 On Unix-like systems we suggest installing it as user, preferably via the [Node Version Manager](https://github.com/nvm-sh/nvm).

+This project also makes intensive use of [pnpm](https://pnpm.io/), a faster and more efficient package manager, both for package management and script execution.

+If you're using `Node.js` 16.9 or later, `pnpm` will be used automatically.
+With earlier versions of `Node.js` you will need to install `pnpm` version 6 globally by running this command: `npm install pnpm@v6 --global`.

 ## Installation and usage